Esri/llvm-project/README.md

 ### Linux

-To build on Linux, it is strongly advised to use the llvm.dockerfile image to build.
+To build on Linux, you MUST use the [llvm.dockerfile](llvm.dockerfile) dockerfile to build.
 This will give you the correct ubuntu 20.04 environment that is needed to build with a compatible ABI.
 This matches our lowest supported platform for RTC and also makes sure that we're building with a clean environment C runtime.
+Using docker will also more easily allow you to build for arm64 using an arm64 based mac machine to get good compilation times.
 To build the image, you can run the following command:

 `docker build --tag=llvm:15.0.4 - < llvm-project/llvm.dockerfile`